 What is Website Accessibility?

 Having an accessible website refers to the ability of people with disabilities to easily use and navigate sites effectively.
 We rely on the internet so much these days that it’s become somewhere many of us turn to complete day-to-day tasks like shopping, banking, and paying bills within just a few clicks.
-But we also go online for more complex tasks like applying for jobs, booking holidays, and finding information about local services, etc.
+But we also go online for more complex tasks like applying for jobs, booking vacations, and finding information about local services, etc.

 For individuals with disabilities, inaccessible web pages create barriers, making it difficult or impossible to acquire critical information.
 This can lead to feelings of frustration, exclusion, vulnerability, and discrimination.